koumaimabr/baddiproject/README.md

 Then you can just run the project in eclipse, or export as a JAR.

 For manually running:
-Compile the project as a JAR, and include the two files mentioned above as a class-path .
+Compile the project as a JAR, and include the two files mentioned above as a class-path.

+You can use the included JAR to run without a need to download QT jambi libraries, as they are included in it .
+Note: That JAR file has only the Linux 64 bit QT Jambi libraries for now.
+Other platforms will be included soon

 #Contributors
 This is a project for the languages theory class.